 Further (indirect) evidence for the presence bare indeterminates in OH comes from sentence-initial bare pronouns in a marked construction involving discourse parallelism.
-In such constructions they have an existential-partitive construal comparable to stressed English some:
+In such constructions they have an existential-partitive construal comparable to stressed English $s\acute{ome}$:

-- (33) Az előadás után ki hazament, ki pedig betért egy kocsmába. the lecture after who home-went who and in-went a pub-INE 'After the lecture some went home, and some went to a pub.' - (34) kÿ kezeeÿt kÿ edes zemeÿt.
+(33) Az előadás után ki hazament, ki pedig betért egy kocsmába.
+The lecture after who home-went who and in-went a pub-INE 'After the lecture some went home, and some went to a pub.'

-who hand-POSS.3SG.PL-ACC who sweet eye-POSS.3SG.PL-ACC

-zaÿaat orczaÿaat apolgattÿaak vala

-mouth-POSS.3SG-ACC cheek-POSS.3SG-ACC kiss-PST-3PL PAST

-nagÿ sÿrassal.

-great crying-INSTR

-'Some were kissing his hands, some were kissing his sweet eyes, mouth and cheeks amidst great sobbing.' (Érdy C., 248a)
+(34) kÿ kezeeÿt kÿ edes zemeÿt. who hand-POSS.PL.3SG-ACC who sweet eye-POSS.PL.3SG-ACC zaÿaat orczaÿaat apolgattÿaak vala mouth-POSS.PL.3SG-ACC cheek-POSS.PL.3SG-ACC kiss-PST-3PL PAST nagÿ sÿrassal. great crying-INSTR 'Some were kissing his hands, some were kissing his sweet eyes, mouth and cheeks amidst great sobbing' (Érdy C. 248 a)

-Another remainder of the indeterminate era could be the superlative construction $me-n-t\tilde{o}l$...-bb, where -bb is the suffix for comparatives, ablative $-t\tilde{o}l$ corresponds to than, and mi is indeterminate 'what' (Katalin Gugán, p.c.), which can be taken to be bound by a covert universal quantifier.
-(That is, the superlative was a compositional combination of the comparative plus a universal quantifier: being 'the best' meaning 'better than everything/anything'.
-The universal quantifier could be overt, with only the indeterminate visible on the surface.)
+Another remainder of the indeterminate era could be the superlative construction $me \cdot n \cdot t \\ corresponds to than, and mi is indeterminate 'what' (Katalin Gugán, p.c.),$ which can be taken to be bound by a covert universal quantifier.
+(That is,the superlative was a compositional combination of the comparative plus a universal quantifier: being the best meaning better than everything/anything.
+Theuniversal quantifier could be overt, with only the indeterminate visible on thesurface.)

-- (35) a.
-Ez ozlopnac fèie mentol iob arańbol vala the column-DAT head-POSS.3SG what-ABL good-CMPR gold-ELA was 'The capital of the column was made of gold of the best (purest) quality.'
-(Vienna C., 122) - b.
-Ez az èlo parāčolat & mėntol nagobthis the first commandment and what-ABL great-CMPR 'This is the first commandment, and it is the most important one.'
+(35) a.
+Ez ozlopnac fèie mentol iob arańbol The column-DAT head-POSS.3SG what-ABL good-CMPR gold-ELA vala was b.
+Ez az èlo parāčolat & mėntol nagob This the first commandment and what-ABL great-CMPR 'This is the first commandment, and it is the most important one' (Munich C. 28rb)

-(Munich C., 28rb)